Bridget Jones's Diary: Plot

 Bridget Jones is 32, single, engagingly imperfect, and worried about her weight.
 She works as a publicity assistant at a publishing company in London where her main focus is fantasising about her womanising boss, Daniel Cleaver.

-At her parents' New Year party, Bridget is reintroduced to Mark Darcy, a childhood acquaintance and handsome barrister, the son of her parents' friends.
-Mark calls Bridget foolish and vulgar, and she thinks he is arrogant and rude.
-Overhearing Mark grumble to his mother about her attempt to set him up with "a verbally incontinent spinster who smokes like a chimney, drinks like a fish, and dresses like her mother", Bridget forms the New Year's resolution to turn her life around.
-She begins keeping a diary to chronicle her attempts to stop smoking, stop drinking, lose weight, and find her "Mr. Right".
+At her parents' New Year's party, Bridget is reintroduced to Mark Darcy, a childhood acquaintance and barrister, the son of her parents' friends.
+Mark finds Bridget foolish and vulgar, while she thinks he is arrogant and rude.
+Bridget forms the New Year's resolution to turn her life around, by beginning to keep a diary to chronicle her attempts to quit smoking and drinking, lose weight, and find her "Mr. Right".

-Bridget and Daniel begin to flirt heavily at work, ahead of an important book launch, at which Bridget runs into Mark and his glamorous and haughty colleague Natasha.
-Bridget leaves with Daniel and they start dating.
-Daniel tells Bridget that he and Mark were formerly friends, but as Mark had sex with his fiancée, they now hate each other.
+Bridget and Daniel begin to flirt heavily at work, ahead of an important book launch, at which Bridget's awkward introductory speech unintentionally insults Salman Rushdie and Jeffrey Archer.
+Adding to her deep embarrassment, Bridget runs into Mark and his sophisticated colleague, Natasha.
+An amused Daniel rescues Bridget, and the two leave together and start dating.
+Daniel reveals to Bridget that he and Mark were formerly friends, but their friendship ended when he caught Mark having an affair with his then fiancée.

-Bridget is invited to a family party, originally a "Tarts & Vicars" costume party, so she ties it into a mini-break weekend with Daniel.
-They spend the day before the party at a country inn where Mark and Natasha are also staying.
-The morning of the party, Daniel says he must return to London for work and leaves Bridget dressed as a Playboy Bunny to endure the party alone.
+Bridget and Daniel take a mini-break weekend together, during which they are to attend Bridget's family party, announced as a "Tarts and Vicars" costume party.
+They stay at a country inn where Mark and a disapproving Natasha, who are also staying, watch Bridget and Daniel enjoy themselves reciting bawdy limericks while rowing in a lake.
+In a moment of passion that night, Bridget declares her love for Daniel, who is evasive.
+The next morning, Daniel says he must return to London for work, leaving Bridget to attend the costume party alone, dressed as a Playboy Bunny; to her dismay the party theme was changed last minute to normal dress.

 When Bridget returns to London and drops in on Daniel, she discovers his American colleague, Lara, naked in his flat.
-She cuts ties with him and immediately searches for a new career.
-Bridget lands a new job in television, so rejects Daniel's pleas for her to stay.
+Heartbroken, she quits her job; although Daniel urges her to reconsider, she rebuffs him in front of coworkers who cheer her retort.
+She searches for a new job and ultimately lands a role in television, where she becomes locally infamous for comically bungling human interest reports that endear her to her public.